ThembisileNGQ/Entropy/Bundlr/README.md

 ```

 # Motives
-Sometimes if you are transmitting data over the wire with a fixed standard schema, it may be better to use a fixed schema binary formatter that can be faster than the other general purpose no schema binary message formatters like [Hyperion](https://github.com/akkadotnet/Hyperion)
+Sometimes if you are transmitting data over the wire with a fixed standard schema
 The message schema chosen is one that is simple to understand.
 The message schema should be simple enough to implement on other platforms with relative ease.

+Bundlr is optimized for ease of understanding and re-implementation on other platforms.
 # Usage

 ```csharp